Developmental & Line Editing Service

 My editing service specialties are adult mystery and suspense novels, romance, chick lit, contemporary fiction, middle grade level novels, paranormal, young adult, and creative nonfiction though I am open to other genres.
 I’ve worked with writers at all levels, from beginner to USA Today bestselling.

-I am now accepting reservations for May and beyond with a $50 deposit.
+I am now accepting reservations with a $50 deposit.

 If you’ve done your research, then you’ll see that there are an overwhelming number of freelance manuscript editors for hire.
 It can be hard to make a decision.
 What makes me unique from other editors?